This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 How to Make Microwave Lemon Curd

-Start by zesting and juicing the lemons.
+Start by zesting the lemons.
 A fine grater like a Microplane is best so you don’t end up with any big pieces of zest in your teeth.
 If you only have a coarse grater, then I recommend putting all of the lemon zest into the curd mixture at the start and then straining it all out later.
 You will get all of the flavour, but not the pieces.

 Then add in the butter and whisk until the butter melts.

 Next, add in the beaten eggs a small amount at a time, whisking to combine the mixture well.

 Cook the curd on 50% power for 2-3 minutes, again stirring after each minute, until it starts to thicken.

 Then drop the power down to 30% and cook in 30-second bursts until the curd is as thick as you’d like it.
 The lemon curd should thickly coat the back of a spoon, and leave a line when you draw your finger through it (carefully, because it’s hot!)

 Keep in mind that the curd will continue to thicken as it cools.